adrfer/mumm-ra/README.md

 Feel free to review and modify the `transform` script to better suit your needs.

-As default, the script sets up:
+By default, the script sets up:

 - [homebrew](http://brew.sh)
 - [tree](http://mama.indstate.edu/users/ice/tree)